cheminfo/molbank/README.md

 After updating the repository, always run `npm install` to make sure dependencies are up-to-date.

-## Generate data.json
+## Generate data files

-To generate the data files, call the `generate` script with the following arguments:
+To generate the data files (molbank-data.json and molbank-data.sdf), call the `generate` script with the following arguments:
 - `directory`: path to the directory containing the XML files
 - `out`: path to the directory to write the data files (defaults to "out").